-The spiritual mission of Jesus Christ is the reason Catholic Schools exists.
+Jesus Christ is the reason Catholic Schools exist.
 Both spiritual and academic experiences in Catholic Schools enable students to deepen their relationship with Jesus, broaden their knowledge of their faith tradition, and connect their faith to daily life.
 The foundation of faith around which academic programs exist permeates every aspect of the school day and continues beyond it.
 This faith-filled environment instills high degrees of self-confidence, self-respect, and self-discipline among students.

 Ultimately, a Catholic education should prepare students to be good stewards of God’s gifts and active people of faith who serve others, participate in their faith and civic communities, and make a difference in the world.

 This spiritual mission is carried out in many ways—regular classroom instruction, weekly school liturgies, prayer experiences, sacramental preparation, retreats, service learning, and extracurricular activities.
 This mission is supported by educators who are committed to fulfilling the teaching mission of Jesus Christ and who offer spiritual guidance in a faith-based environment.